The Navarro refinement of the McKay conjecture for finite groups of Lie type in defining characteristic: A McKay-type bijection

 \subsection{A regular embedding}

 The center of $\G$ is a finite group.
 We let $d_p$ be its minimal number of generators.
 For our fixed root system $\Phi$ we let $d$ be the maximal $d_p$ occurring for any prime $p$.
 We have $d=2$ if the root system of $\G$ is of type $D_{n}$ and $n$ is even.
-In the remaining cases we either have $d=1$ or $d=0$.
+In all other cases we either have $d=1$ or $d=0$.

 Let $\mathbf{S}=(\mathbf{k}^{\times})^d$ be a torus of rank $d$.
 Let $\rho: \Z(\G)\hookrightarrow \mathbf{S}$ be an injective group homomorphism and define a group $\Gtilde$ by

 We have embeddings $\G\hookrightarrow \Gtilde$ and $\mathbf{S}\hookrightarrow \Gtilde$ such that it is convenient to identify $\G$ and $\mathbf{S}$ with their images in $\Gtilde$.
 Under this identification $\Gtilde=\G \mathbf{S}$ has connected center $\Z(\Gtilde)=\mathbf{S}$.
 Note that the construction of $\Gtilde$ depends on the choice of $\rho$.
 In \cite[Section 6]{Maslowski2010} explicit choices are made which we assume to be taken.